Nothando Hlophe

-Nothando Hlophe (born 4 November 1989) is a Swazi gospel singer and royal.
+Nothando Hlophe (born 4 November 1989) is a Swazi gospel singer and member of the Swazi royal family.
 She was a member of the gospel and worship musical group Women in Praise until she broke out as a solo artist, releasing her debut solo album in 2016.
 In 2019, Hlophe won Female Artist of the Year, Best Gospel Artist, and Song of the Year at the 3rd Annual MTN SWAMA Awards.
 From 2019 to 2022, she took a hiatus from her music career.
 During her hiatus, she married Prince Majahonkhe Dlamini, a son of Mswati III, becoming a member of the Swazi royal family with the title Inkhosikati LaHlophe.
 Hlophe returned to performing in 2022 with the launch of a live album and a performance at The Great Revival in Mbabane.

 Early life

 Nothando Hlophe was born on 4 November 1989 and grew up in Manzini and Lobamba.
 Prior to beginning her music career, she worked as a personal assistant at Explicit Design.
 Hlophe attended St. Andrew's Primary School and St. Mary's Primary School and graduated from Phumelele High School in 2009.